sethavidh/GettingAndCleaningData/README.md

 The code_book.txt explains the tidy data set in result.txt file.

-== The working of run_analysis.R ==
+##The working of run_analysis.R##

-1. Both test and train data sets are imported along with the activity label and subject that generated each observation.
+* Both test and train data sets are imported along with the activity label and subject that generated each observation.
-2. The data sets are combined together with activity label and subject into one data frame.
+* The data sets are combined together with activity label and subject into one data frame.
 Any column with duplicated name is removed.
 (They are not needed anyway.)
-3. The data frame is converted into tbl object using dplyr package.
+* The data frame is converted into tbl object using dplyr package.
 Then select() function of dplyr package is used to select only mean and std columns out.
-4. The data is grouped by activity and subject.
+* The data is grouped by activity and subject.
 Then the average of all readings from a single subject in a single activity is calculated.
 The process repeats for all combination of subjects and activities.
-5. The result is written to result.txt file.
+* The result is written to result.txt file.